Argentine court declares a mistrial in the death of soccer star Maradona

-BUENOS AIRES, Argentina (AP) — An Argentine court on Thursday declared a mistrial in the case of seven health professionals accused of negligence in the death of soccer legend Diego Maradona, the latest dramatic twist in a trial that has captivated the nation and the soccer world for more than two months.
+BUENOS AIRES, Argentina (AP) — An Argentine court on Thursday declared a mistrial in the case of seven health professionals accused of negligence in the death of soccer legend Diego Maradona, the latest soap-operatic turn in the trial that has tranfixed the soccer world.

 The judges ruled there would be a new trial, without specifying when.

-A one-and-a-half-minute trailer intercuts archival footage of Maradona scoring goals with shots of the judge, Julieta Makintach, strutting through the court in high heels and a short skirt.
-Presenting the teaser in court, the prosecutor asked judges to investigate Makintach’s alleged role in allowing the documentary to be filmed during the trial.
+In calling for the judge, Julieta Makintach, to be recused, the prosecutor on Tuesday presented the trailer for her documentary — a one-and-a-half-minute teaser that intercuts archival footage of Maradona scoring iconic goals with shots of Makintach strutting through the corridors of the Buenos Aires courthouse in high heels and a short skirt as a string soundtrack heightens suspense.

+The prosecutor asked judges to investigate allegations that Makintach had violated judicial ethics in allowing a camera crew inside the courthouse to film her overseeing closed-door hearings for the reality TV-style series.

-As the documentary snowballed into a national scandal, Makintach on Tuesday said that she had "no choice" but to resign from the case
+As the claims snowballed into a national scandal, Makintach on Tuesday said that she had "no choice" but to resign from the case.

-As a result, the judges decided on Thursday to restart the entire case, effectively turning the clock back on all proceedings since March 11, when the trial began amid intense media scrutiny and called dozens of distraught witnesses to testify over the course of the following weeks.
+The judges decided on Thursday to retry the entire case, effectively turning the clock back on all proceedings since March 11, when the trial began amid intense media scrutiny and called dozens of distraught witnesses to testify over 21 hearings.

+"Judge Makintach did not act impartially.
+Her conduct caused harm to both the plaintiffs and the defense," Judge Maximiliano Savarino said in declaring the mistrial.
+“The only person responsible is the recused judge.”

+At the courthouse, two of the soccer star's daughters, Gianinna and Dalma Maradona, began to weep.

-Thursday’s decision threw into doubt the timeline of the trial, which was initially expected to last until July.
-The panel said that a higher court would select the three new judges by lottery.
+The decision threw into doubt the timeline of the trial, which was initially expected to last until July.
+Thursday's ruling said that a higher court would select the three new judges by lottery “within a reasonable period of time.”

-The case accuses Maradona’s medical team of failing to provide adequate care for the soccer star in weeks leading up to November 25, 2020, when, at the age of 60, Maradona died from cardiac arrest while recovering from surgery for a blood clot on the brain.
+The case accuses Maradona's medical team of failing to provide adequate care for the soccer star in weeks leading up to his sudden death on November 25, 2020.
+Maradona died at age 60 from cardiac arrest while recovering from surgery for a blood clot on the brain at a rented home outside Buenos Aires.

+Although the case largely hinges on medical technicalities, the biweekly testimonies have also become tabloid fodder — like much in Maradona's life, which included long spates of drug and alcohol abuse.

+Experts have taken the stand to allege that Maradona agonized for 12 hours before his death while his sisters and daughters have tearfully accused his medics of leaving him alone in squalor when he should have been hospitalized.

-Maradona, who famously won the World Cup with Argentina in 1986, is regarded as one of the greatest soccer players of all time.
-At home, his fellow Argentines revere him as a national hero.
+Maradona, who famously led Argentina to victory in the 1986 World Cup, is regarded as one of the greatest soccer players of all time.
+His rags-to-riches story resonated with his fellow Argentines and he is widely revered as a national hero.

 Credit: AP